PoliticalGraveyard.com

 Dutton, Clarence W. — of Bingham, Somerset County, Maine.
 Republican.
 Member of Maine state house of representatives from Somerset County, 1919-20.
 Burial location unknown.

-Dutton, Edward J. — of Manhattan, New York County, N.Y.
+Dutton, Edward — of Manhattan, New York County, N.Y.
 Socialist.
-Candidate for New York state senate 19th District, 1926.
-Presumed deceased.
+Candidate for Presidential Elector for New York; candidate for New York state senate 19th District, 1920, 1926.
 Burial location unknown.

 Dutton, Elias Q. — of Cayuga County, N.Y.
 Member of New York state assembly from Cayuga County 1st District, 1898-99.
 Burial location unknown.